Student Accessibility Services

 Within ten (10) working days of the decision, send a letter requesting a review to the College’s Dean of Student Affairs.
 Include the following:

-• Reason the DRC’s decision is not deemed to be appropriate, reasonable, or effective
+- Reason the Student Accessibility Services’ decision is not deemed to be appropriate, reasonable, or effective

 The Dean of Student Affairs will review the information and meet separately with the student andothers as needed and then will render a decision within five (5) working days.
 Written notice of the decision will be sent to the complainant.
 If the complainant is not satisfied with the decision, he/she may request a review by the Campus Appeals Committee.
 See Steps 3 and 4 of the Student Appeal Procedures as published in the Student Handbook.